 Dr. Segal’s has created diabetic socks that are stylish, comfortable and are effective for diabetic and neuropathy patients.

 Dr. Segal's diabetic sock features include:

 - Non-binding Top Band - The extremely stretchy top band allows for a comfortable fit that doesn’t bunch up and promotes circulation in the feet.

 - Seamless Toe - The seam on the inside of regular socks rubs on your toes throughout the day.
 For someone with diabetes, this can result in painful chafing and blisters.
-The seamless toe in Dr. Segal’s diabetic socks works to prevent the development of rubbing and blisters.
+The seamless toe in Dr. Segal’s diabetic socks for women and men works to prevent the development of rubbing and blisters.

 - Antimicrobial Treatment - For people who experience foot conditions, it’s important to ensure your feet stay clean.
 The antimicrobial treatment on Dr. Segal’s diabetic socks prevents bacterial and fungal growth to keep your feet healthy.

 - Moisture Wicking - Nobody likes to experience moisture in their socks, let alone diabetics who can develop serious infections on their feet as a result.
 Having moisture wicking technology in diabetic socks ensures your feet are kept dry to prevent any skin infections from developing.